soc/soc.me/_languages/stop-using-for-generics.md

 It remains to be seen whether this turns into tidal change similar to the widespread [adoption of `ident: Type` over `Type ident`](https://soc.me/languages/type-annotations) in modern languages.

+[^related]: [Parsing Ambiguity: Type Argument v.
+Less Than](https://keleshev.com/parsing-ambiguity-type-argument-v-less-than) is a similar article focusing on some of these issues in more depth.
 [^java]: Java: The syntax inconsistency is due to the difficulty a compiler would have to tell whether some token stream of `instance` `.` `foo` `<` is the left side of a comparison (with `<` being the "less-than" operator) or the start of a generic type argument within a method call.
 [^csharp]: C#: See [ECMA-334, 4th Edition, §9.2.3 – Grammar Ambiguities](https://www.ecma-international.org/publications/files/ECMA-ST/Ecma-334.pdf)
 [^cpp]: C++: See [Wikipedia – C++11 right angle bracket](https://en.wikipedia.org/wiki/C%2B%2B11#Right_angle_bracket)